isaacmeza/personal/_pages/about.md

   - /about.html
 ---

-I am a MSc student in the IEOR department at UC Berkeley.
+I am a Research Assistant at the Center of Economic Research (CIE) at ITAM.
+I hold a MSc in Industrial Engineering and Operations Research from UC Berkeley (2021), a B.S. in Economics (2019) &  a B.S. in Applied Mathematics (2018) from ITAM.